 Also, the National Suicide Hotline number is 1-800-273-8255.
-All students are encouraged to enter that phone number in their cells.
+All students at COC are encouraged to enter that phone number in their cells.
 You can call it when you, or someone you know, is having thoughts of suicide or is in severe distress.

 Please treat the computer equipment with extreme care.
 If you are unsure about something, ask.
-Remember to back-up all your work.
-I will not take, "I didn't have more than one copy or my computer deleted it!" as an excuse for late work.
+Remember to back-up all work onto another device.
+I will not take, "I didn't have more than one copy and my computer deleted it!" as an excuse for late work.

-The Syllabus or Lesson Plan is subject to change at instructor's discretion.
+The Syllabus and Lesson Plan are subject to change at instructor's discretion.
 I will do my best to assist you and in return, I ask that you apply yourself to the class, assignments and projects as well as attend sessions and participate in class.